Skip to main content

-Anchored VWAP is different.
-Think of it as VWAP with superpowers.
-Instead of automatically resetting at market open, you get to choose your starting point.
+Anchored VWAP works differently.
+You choose the starting point.
 Want to see the volume-weighted average price since that earnings announcement that moved the stock 20%?
 Anchor it there.
-Curious about the fair value since that major support level broke?
+Curious about fair value since that major support level broke?
 You can do that too.

-The math behind it is the same as regular VWAP - it's still calculating the cumulative volume-weighted price - but now you control when the calculation starts.
-This gives you a more relevant reference point for whatever event or level matters most to your trading strategy.
+The math stays the same as regular VWAP - cumulative volume-weighted price - but you control when the calculation starts.
+That gives you a more relevant reference point for the events that matter most to your strategy.

-If you're new to creating custom indicators, I'd recommend checking out our Pine Script tutorial guide to get familiar with the basics before diving into more complex indicators like this one.
+If you're new to Pine Script, check out our Pine Script tutorial guide to get familiar with the basics before diving deeper.

 The Real-World Benefits of Anchored VWAP